ruggeri/tech-notes/randos/bicycles/my-bicycle-specifications.md

     the saddle is mounted.
   - I adjusted recently from a height of 124mm to 138mm.
 That's about half an inch difference.
+- I don't believe this bike has any mounting points for a rear rack.
+  That's a shame!

 ## Gear Ratio Upgrade?